Core concepts

 To create a stick table, you can either:

-• add a stick-table directive to a frontend or backend section
+• Add a stick-table directive to a frontend or backend section.

-1. Add a stick-table line to a frontend or backend.
+1. Add a stick-table directive to a frontend or backend.
 In the following example, we define a stick table that tracks the HTTP request rate of each client that passes through the load balancer:

 haproxy